NexMaker-Fab/guide-book/doc/0manage/access_safety.md

     * You can use all the machine without supervisor during working time;
     * You can apply for material and equipment [(Reference "material")](material.md)
 3. Duty:
-    * You need send application email to supervisor and get approve if you want to use lab after working time.
+    * You need send application email to supervisor and get approve if you want to use lab after working time;
+    * You need get supervisor's surprise if you want to use 3D printer, laser cutter, CNC ,drilling machine and grinder;
+    * Clean your workspace after working, and throw rubbish to bin;
+    * If your project need to do again, you need
+        * Put your project in specified tool box, if tool box can't hold your project, you can discuss with Bob;
+        * Put tool to origin position;

 ##For supervisor

+1. Definition: The member who is the administrator of lab, now two member [Bob](bob@nexpcb.com) and [Jacen](jacen@nexpcb.com)
+2. Right:
+    *   Supervisor can use any machine in the lab;
+    *   Supervisor have right to change the access of member(add or delete)

+3. Duty
+        * Keep the safety of lab;
+        * Keep the clean of lab;
+        * Confirm the condition of door and windows;

+*****

+Update time:20200304